Family Photographer in Chichester, West Sussex

 How To Prepare for your Portrait Session

-Scheduling the Portrait Session.
+Scheduling the Portrait Session with your Family Photographer.

 One of the most critical things to ensuring a family portrait session runs smoothly is making sure to schedule it at a time where your children are usually well rested, fed and happy.
 If we’re shooting outdoors, we need to pick a time when the light is good.
-The best light for photographs is in the early morning or late afternoon.
+The best light for photographs is in the morning or late afternoon.
 Generally, it is best to avoid the harsh light in the middle of the day.
 For small children morning is usually better, or after nap time in the afternoon.
 If you want to shoot outdoors I normally confirm everything a few days before.
 If the weather is not looking good I reschedule a date within two weeks of the original one.
 In cases of illness, it’s usually best to reschedule too unless it is a family get together that can’t easily be repeated.

 How to Dress for a Family Portrait